Home Agenda Agenda at a Glance Sponsors Speakers TravelAttendee ProfilesMore Information Register

 1:00 PM - 1:30 PM

-Fireside Chat with FCC Commissioner Anna Gomez
+Fireside Chat with FCC Commissioner Anna M. Gomez

 Join us for a special Fireside Chat with FCC Commissioner Anna Gomez, a true broadband champion.
 We’ll dive into the future of connectivity and why Commissioner Gomez continues to be a powerful advocate for anchor institutions and unserved communities.